SUSTAINABILITY

 100 % Hemp

-The environmental benefits of our fibers are manifold, derived from both the raw material itself and its processing:
+The environmental benefits of our fibers are manifold, derived both from the raw material itself and from its processing:

-• They do not come from forest resources, non-homogeneous agricultural waste or toxic urban waste.
+- They do not come from forest resources neither from inhomogeneous agricultural residues nor from any toxic urban residues.

-• They come from an annual herbaceous plant, industrial hemp, which has one of the highest cellulose contents in the plant kingdom and also provides grain of high nutritional quality.
+- They come from an annual herbaceous plant, industrial hemp, with one of the highest cellulose contents in the plant kingdom, which also provides grain of great nutritional quality.

-• The processing method used to obtain our products is environmentally friendly.
+- The processing method to obtain our products is environmentally friendly.

 Green & Growth®